 Computers for general use are located throughout the Library.
-Additionally, we offer the following computer access opportunities:
+They include:

 - Wireless computer network access available in the building for personal laptops and those loaned from the IT Service Desk.
 Contact the IT Service desk to check one out or to set up your wireless access.